 Following are some of the strongest phytoestrogen containing substances:

-Foods made from soybeans have some of the highest levels of phytoestrogens and have been studied the most.
-The consensus that is emerging is that the result of increased phytoestrogen intake is unpredictable, partly due to a poor understanding of their mechanisms of action.
-There is the possibility of both adverse and beneficial effects in some individuals in different target organs, depending on their age or their maturity.
+Foods made from soybeans have some of the highest levels of phytoestrogens.
+Scientists concede that the result of increased phytoestrogen intake is unpredictable, partly due to a lack of research that explains the mechanisms of phytoestrogens.

 Over time, high concentrations of isoflavones in the body can have a significant cumulative estrogenic effect, especially when they are exposed to organs that have sensitive estrogen receptors sites such as the breast, uterus, and thyroid.
-Exposure to the estrogenic effect from soy, though weak, should be avoided in those who have symptoms of, or are in an estrogen dominance state.
+Exposure to the estrogenic effect from soy, though weak, should be avoided in those who suspect or have confirmed estrogen dominance.
 It is suggested that those with estrogen dominance or a history of thyroid imbalance should consume a minimum amount of phytoestrogens.

 Many, including the rapidly growing soy agricultural groups, are touting the beneficial effects of soy.
 Others, particularly alternative health professionals, feel soy should not be consumed.
-With anything, moderation is the key.
-Consuming small amounts is likely not harmful, nor is consuming large amounts likely to be as beneficial as current advertising would have us believe.
-Information gathered from our customers with uterine fibroid tumors indicates that soy encourages fibroid growth significantly.
+Despite the conflicting views, as with anything, moderation is likely the key.
+Consuming small amounts of soy is probably not harmful, while consuming large amounts may still be beneficial for certain people depending on various factors.

 NOTE: Because of the estrogen-like behavior of isoflavones, there's some concern that isoflavone supplements could cause cancer.
 If you have had breast cancer, talk to your doctor before supplementing your diet with isoflavone pills or red clover.